 Q: Can my child be retested in GUSD?

 A: It is possible.
 We have an appeal process in place when a teacher, parent, psychologist or administrator feels that a child in 4th-6th demonstrates characteristics of high- ability and is not designated.
 A Gifted Education Services (GES) committee considers all 4-6th applicants and decides whether or not the district moves forward with retesting.
-Due to the current pandemic, there is no date set to administer the CogAT for the 2020-2021 school year.
-It is possible all 3rd graders will be tested in-person during 4th grade and approved appeals would be scheduled next year as well.
-You may still ask your child’s teacher for the appeal forms and submit them if you are interested in consideration for retesting.
+Due to remote learning during the pandemic, 3rd graders were not tested.
+These 3rd graders will be tested in-person during their 4th grade year and approved appeals would be scheduled then as well.

 Q: Can I have my child privately tested?